9:15am PT by Jean Bentley, Lesley Goldberg

 The Exorcist alum will take on the role of Lord Snowdon, taking over the part originally played by Matthew Goode.

 The Call the Midwife alum will play the daughter of Queen Elizabeth and Prince Philip.
-THey were played by Grace and Amelia Gilmour in the first two seasons.
+Grace and Amelia Gilmour played the role in the first two seasons.

 The New Characters